Relief of Douglas MacArthur: Battle of Inchon

 MacArthur's early ambitions for an amphibious operation against North Korea had to be shelved due to the deteriorating situation in the south, which compelled him to commit the formation earmarked for the assault, the 1st Cavalry Division, to the defence of the Pusan Perimeter, to which the Eighth Army retreated in August.
 MacArthur then resumed his planning for an amphibious operation, which he tentatively scheduled for 15 September 1950.
 Navy and Marine Corps officers like Rear Admiral James H. Doyle, the commander of Amphibious Group One, and Major General Oliver P. Smith, the commander of the 1st Marine Division, were appalled by the proposed landing beaches at Inchon, which featured huge tides, broad mudflats, narrow and treacherous channels, and high seawalls.
 Omar Bradley called it "the worst possible place ever selected for an amphibious landing".
-While the Inchon-Seoul area was a key communications center, the risks of the landing were daunting.
+Although the Inchon-Seoul area was a key communications center, the risks of the landing were daunting.
 Collins and Sherman flew to Tokyo to be briefed on the plans by MacArthur, who declared: "We shall land at Inchon, and I shall crush them."

 MacArthur was invited to speak at the 51st National Encampment of the Veterans of Foreign Wars in Chicago on 26 August 1950.
-He declined the invitation, but instead sent a statement that could be read out aloud, in which he contradicted Truman's policy towards the island of Formosa, saying: "Nothing could be more fallacious than the threadbare argument by those who advocate appeasement and defeatism in the Pacific that if we defend Formosa we alienate continental Asia."
+He declined the invitation, but instead sent a statement to be read aloud, in which he contradicted Truman's policy towards the island of Formosa, saying: "Nothing could be more fallacious than the threadbare argument by those who advocate appeasement and defeatism in the Pacific that if we defend Formosa we alienate continental Asia."
 Truman was infuriated by the word "appeasement," and discussed the possibility of relieving MacArthur with Secretary of Defense Louis A. Johnson.
 Johnson responded that MacArthur was "one of the greatest, if not the greatest generals of our generation".
-Truman told Johnson to send MacArthur an order withdrawing his statement, which he did; but it had already been read into Congressional Record.
+Truman told Johnson to send MacArthur an order withdrawing his statement, which he did; but it had already been read into the congressional record.
 As it turned out, it was not MacArthur who was relieved, but Johnson.
 Truman had become irritated with Johnson's conflict with Secretary of State Acheson, and although he had said that Johnson would remain his Secretary of Defense for "as long as I am President," he asked Johnson for his resignation.
 Publicly, Johnson received much of the blame for the defense cuts that had led to the lack of preparedness and consequent early defeats in Korea.
 He was replaced by General of the Army George Marshall.